2 Visionary Storyteller’s: A Deep Dive into Christopher Nolan and Quentin Tarantino’s Cinematic Mastery.

 In Image: A movie scene from The Prestige (2006)

-Realistic effects, extensive IMAX shooting, and little computer graphics are used to create the realistic look that is key to Nolan’s cinematography.
-Working often with cinematographers such as Wally Pfister and Hoyte van Hoytema, Christopher Nolan creates pictures with a clear, almost palpable aesthetic.
-Large-format cameras are used in The Dark Knight (2008) and Dunkirk (2017) to enhance the scope and drama of his narratives.
+Realistic effects, a need for IMAX footage and minimal computer graphics combine to produce the realistic look that is integral to Nolan’s cinematography.
+Often working with cinematographers like Wally Pfister and Hoyte van Hoytema, Christopher Nolan makes pictures that have an unmistakable, even tangible visauel chi.
+The Dark Knight (2008) and Dunkirk (2017) used large-format cameras to help expand the scope and drama of his stories.

 The Stylistic Auteur: Quentin Tarantino